 These data are from Occupational Employment Statistics (OES) program.
 To learn more about employment and earnings in various occupations, see the OES chart book, “Occupational Employment and Wages, 2010,” Bulletin 2769, October 2011.

-Bureau of Labor Statistics, U.S. Department of Labor, The Editor's Desk, Average wage for the highest paying occupational group nearly five times that of the lowest paying group on the Internet at http://www.bls.gov/opub/ted/2011/ted_20111130.htm (visited May 23, 2013).
+Bureau of Labor Statistics, U.S. Department of Labor, The Economics Daily, Average wage for the highest paying occupational group nearly five times that of the lowest paying group at https://www.bls.gov/opub/ted/2011/ted_20111130.htm (visited October 03, 2023).